leandroviajando/ir/README.md

 - **Precision**: What fraction of the retrieved documents are relevant? $P = \frac{\textcolor{blue}{\text{retrieved}} \land \textcolor{red}{\text{relevant}}}{\textcolor{blue}{\text{retrieved}}} = \frac{TP}{TP + FP}$
 - **Recall**: What fraction of the relevant documents were retrieved? $R = \frac{\textcolor{blue}{\text{retrieved}} \land \textcolor{red}{\text{relevant}}}{\textcolor{red}{\text{relevant}}} = \frac{TP}{TP + FN}$

-Recall is difficult to measure on the web.
-TODO: why?
+Recall is difficult to measure on the web. (why? to measure recall you would need to know the total number of relevant documents available on the worldwide web; moreover, binary relevance judgements are difficult in the context of the web; therefore, web search typically focuses on metrics that don't require complete recall knowledge, i.e. Precision @ k, nDCG, user satisfaction measures based on click behaviour.)

 ```python
 import numpy as np